Chrriis/DJ-Native-Swing/DJNativeSwing-SWT/Release/readme-SWT.txt

 If you want to use the shaping mode for native components (cf the demo), you need "jna.jar" and "jna_WindowUtils.jar" in your classpath.

-If you want to use the HTML editor, you need the zip of the FCK editor in your classpath.
+If you want to use the HTML editor, you need the zip of the FCK editor or the Tiny MCE editor in your classpath.

 3. Any tutorial or demo?